SpLDs (Incl. Dyslexia, Dyspraxia, Dyscalculia, ADHD)

 Are there any specific SpLD marking guidelines for students' coursework?

 No, there are no specific SpLD marking guidelines for students' coursework.
-Staff use the following general marking criteria for all students' coursework:
+Staff use the following general marking criteria for all students' coursework, the marking criteria can be found alongside the Marking Policy on the Degree Regulations, Policies and Procedures page.

 The UG and PG Marking Criteria have been designed to be inclusive for all students by focusing on the courses' Learning Outcomes: